jpvillaisaza/reverse/reverse.md

 obverse (x:xs) = obverse xs ++ [x]
 ```

-In order to get a better idea of the inefficiency of the `obverse`
+In order to get a better idea of the inefficiency of this function,
-function, let's clock it:
+let's clock it:

 ```
 > clockSomething (obverse [1..1000000] :: [Integer])